mutantmarine/UnofficialKometaGUI/README.md

 **Plex Authentication Fails**
 - Verify Plex credentials and server accessibility
 - Check that Plex Media Server is running
-- Verify you have Two Factor Authentication disabled on your Plex server

 **Kometa Directory Not Found**
 - Ensure you point to the folder containing `kometa.py`